Es brent

 Es brent (עס ברענט "It's burning", also known as אונדזער שטעטל ברענט undzer shtetl brent "our town is burning", in Hebrew translation העיירה בוערת) is a Yiddish poem–song written in 1936 by Mordechai Gebirtig.
-Although the poem is generally said to have been written in response to the Przytyk Pogrom of 1936, after the Holocaust the song was often used in Holocaust commemoration or in programmes of World War II Ghetto music, both in the original Yiddish and in Hebrew translation.
-Although Gebirtig wrote prolifically, this is probably his best-known composition.
+Es Brent is generally said to have been written in response to the Przytyk Pogrom of 1936.
+After the Holocaust, the song was also often used in Holocaust commemoration or in programmes of World War II Ghetto music, both in the original Yiddish and in Hebrew translation.
+Although Gebirtig wrote prolifically, Es Brent became his best-known composition.

 History

-Most accounts agree that Gebirtig wrote the song in 1937 as a response to the pogroms in Przytyk (1936) and Brisk (1937) and that he began to perform it, with some variations in the text, in coffee houses and other places in the late 1930s.
+Most accounts agree that Gebirtig wrote the song in 1937 as a response to the pogroms in Przytyk (1936) and Brest (1937) and that he began to perform it, with some variations in the text, in coffee houses and other places in the late 1930s.
 This is attested in a number of memoirs written after the war.
 However, others who were alive at the time dispute a specific link to those pogroms and considered it a general protest against rising antisemitism in Poland.
 One aspect observed in a number of recollections is that the opening melody of the song sounded exactly like the fire engine sirens in Krakow at the time.

 By 1939, with the changing political situation in Europe, he had changed the final line of the poem from "if the town is dear to you" to "if life is dear to you."
 Rising antisemitic censorship in Poland also made it so that Gebirtig was occasionally forbidden to perform the song in public.

-During the war, the song was adopted by Jewish Partisans against the Nazi regime, particularly in Krakow.
+During the war, the song was adopted by Jewish Partisans against the Nazi regime, particularly in Kraków.
 According to some recollections, whistling its melody was used as a code by imprisoned resistance fighters in the Montelupich Prison.

 After the Second World War, attempts were made to publish Gebirtig's songs, including efforts to document and transcribe versions that had not been written down but only performed.
-Some such publications include the Jewish Historical Committee in Krakow with their 1946 anthology, and the one put out by the Workman's Circle in 1948.
+Some such publications include the Jewish Historical Committee in Kraków with their 1946 anthology, and the one put out by the Workman's Circle in 1948.
 The song was also incorporated into the material of a Zionist youth choir in Bucharest; its leader Itzchak Artzi had learned it from concentration camp survivors from Poland.